 Perthshire is full of beautiful lochs, towering Munros, huge glens and the stunning ancient woodlands of the Trossachs – they don’t call Perthshire Big Tree Country for nothing.

-Most popular for its spectacular Autumn colours, you can discover this central region of Scotland by foot, SUP, kayak or on horseback – Perthshire is a great destination for an adventure holiday.
-From the hills of Highland Perthshire to the city of Perth, here is my complete guide to Perthshire.
+Most popular for its spectacular Autumn colours, you can discover this central region of Scotland by foot, SUP, kayak or even on horseback – Perthshire is a great destination for an adventure holiday.
+From the hills of Highland Perthshire to the city of Perth, here is my complete guide to things to do in Perthshire.

 Read more: things to do in the Trossachs

 Things to do in Perthshire Map